MaeveHughes/Yay-for-Yoga/README.md

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - Once logged into the GitHub repository, navigate to the Settings tab.
-  - Scroll down the page until you reach github pages.
+  - Scroll down the page until you reach Github Pages.
-  - Pages settings now has its own dedicated tab.
+  - Github Pages now has its own dedicated tab.
 Click on check it out here.
   - Drop down at the source and select main.
   - Click save and your site has now been published.